GLRJr/sample-project/README.md

 # sample-project
-React-Native Sample Project for WeeBID
+React-Native Sample Project

-This is the Sample Project for WeeBID Interns to familiarize themselves with the React-Native framework.
+This is the Sample Project for Interns to familiarize themselves with the React-Native framework.